Help us continue saving lives by leaving a charitable Gift in your Will.

-Your contribution today will go towards the purchase of important medical equipment, ensuring that lives are saved now and well into the future.
+Your contribution today will ensure the greater Auckland and Coromandel communities are protected now and well into the future.

 How do I leave a bequest?